 In 2003, The Rockwell Museum established a partnership with the High School Learning Center of the Corning-Painted Post Area School District.
 With the support of The Triangle Fund and Mission Committee of Christ Episcopal Church, the Identity and the Artist program was formed.
-Throughout the year, students create art and writing projects that explore issues concerning identity, affording them opportunities to gain greater self-awareness.
+Through the creation of masks, music, movement and writing monologues, students explore issues concerning identity, affording them opportunities to gain greater self-awareness.

 In addition, the program allows students to explore The Rockwell collection in-depth and engages them in tours and exhibits of artistic works.
 Led by Museum staff and local artists, in collaboration with High School Learning Center staff, the program addresses the academic, social, and program objectives established by the High School Learning Center.

 Specifically, the project begins with a special tour of The Rockwell collection with a focus on exploring images of nature.
 Students study how artists in the collection reveal aspects of their cultural and personal identity through their artwork.
 Over the course of eight (three- hour sessions) students create a paper-maché mask (under the direction of a professional artist) that personifies an element of nature (e.g., wind, rain, thunder or fire).
 Students then write a monologue for the mask and choreograph a movement piece accompanied by professional and student musicians.

 The culmination of the program is a performance and reception for an invited audience of family and community members.
 The program, in particular the culminating performance, provides a unique opportunity for the parents of the students to gain insight about their child and to understand how the community is working together to create valuable learning experiences for their children.
 It also brings awareness to the community of the positive growth that is possible for youth through an empowering artistic endeavor.